Chapter 10. Installing on RHV

 - Inspect the hosts and confirm they have a combined total of at least 28 Logical CPU Cores available exclusively for the OpenShift Container Platform cluster.

 - Record the number of available Logical CPU Cores for use later on.

-- Confirm that these CPU cores are distributed so each of the seven virtual machines created during installation can have four cores.
+- Confirm that these CPU cores are distributed so that each of the seven virtual machines created during installation can have four cores.

 - 16 GiB required for the bootstrap machine